 Managing the Myths of Health Care

-Summary of back cover
+Summary on the back cover

 “Health care is not failing but succeeding, expensively, and we don’t want to pay for it.
 So the administrations, public and private alike, intervene to cut costs, and herein lies the failure.”

 In this sure-to-be-controversial book, leading management thinker Henry Mintzberg turns his attention to reframing the management and organization of health care.